waikato-ufdl/wai-annotations-audio/DESCRIPTION.rst

 * `convert-to-wav`: ISP for converting MP3/OGG/FLAC to WAV
 * `resample-audio`: ISP for resampling MP3/OGG/FLAC/WAV
 * `stft-spectrogram`: ISP for generating plot from a short-time fourier-transform spectrogram
+* `trim-audio`: ISP for trimming silence from audio